Press Release

-NAWC New Jersey Chapter Awards $10,000 in Scholarships for High School Seniors
+NAWC New Jersey Chapter awards $10,000 in scholarships for high school seniors

-(ISELIN, NJ) —The National Association of Water Companies (NAWC) New Jersey Chapter has awarded $10,000 in scholarships to high school seniors as part of its annual scholarship program.
+ISELIN – The National Association of Water Companies (NAWC) New Jersey Chapter has awarded $10,000 in scholarships to high school seniors as part of its annual scholarship program.

 The NAWC-NJ Chapter awards scholarships annually to students who will be attending a New Jersey college or university and are interested in pursuing a career in the water utility industry or related fields, such as natural resource management, environmental sciences, biology, chemistry, engineering and more.
 This year’s recipients each received a $5,000 scholarship award.

-“The level of applicants that we receive each year never ceases to amaze me,” said Jay L. Kooper, vice president, general counsel & secretary at Middlesex Water Company and chair of the NAWC-NJ Chapter.
-“In a crowded field of exceptional students, Milind and Cole stood out due to their incredible backgrounds in the sciences and passions for helping others in the communities.
-We will anxiously watch them throughout their college careers to see how they will continue to positively influence the world around them.
-The entire NAWC-NJ Chapter congratulates Milind and Cole on their academic achievements and are happy to play a role in helping them to advance their goals.”
+“Each year, the decision on scholarship winners gets more and more difficult given the level of academic excellence we are seeing,” said Jay L. Kooper, vice president, general counsel & secretary at Middlesex Water Company and chair of the NAWC-NJ Chapter.
+“It was a tough choice, but ultimately Rachel and Kathryn stood out for their accomplishments both in and out of the classroom.
+We look forward to watching them excel in their college careers – as well as life.
+The NAWC-NJ Chapter congratulates Rachel and Katie on their successes to date and is happy to play a role in helping them to advance their goals.”

 For more information on the scholarship and to learn how to apply for next year, visit the NJ Chapter page at www.nawc.org.
 To learn more about careers or internships in water, contact your local NAWC member company.